Facilities available at the Yotsuya Campus

 A number of dining options are available for students on campus, including a student dining hall, a lounge, and a cafeteria.
 Some even offer vegetarian options, which are popular among health-conscious students.

 Building 2, 5F Student Dining Hall

 This student dining hall is the largest on campus in terms of both size (seats for approx. 600 people) and number of menu items.
 It offers a wide range of items from set meals to desserts.
-There is also a rooftop terrace on the 6th floor (267 seats) and you can dine outdoors under the refreshing blue sky on sunny days.
+There is also a rooftop terrace on the 6th floor (267 seats),where you can dine outdoors under the refreshing blue sky on sunny days.

-Building 2, 5F Lounge: SUBWAY
+Building 2, 5F Lounge: Subway

 Subway, a well-known sandwich store, is open on campus.
 There are approximately 170 seats available for dining and relaxation.

 S-CAFÉ by PRONTO specializes in takeout, including filling sandwiches, freshly baked crepes, and premium café lattes with a rich, flavorful taste.

 *S-CAFÉ was the first PRONTO store to sell crepes.

 Located in the basement floor of Building 9, Active Commons can accommodate 462 people.
 This facility can be used for group study, small meetings, or as a place for relaxation.
 In addition, a wide variety of boxed lunches including Japanese, Western, and Chinese are available.

 There is 9-CAFÉ by PRONTO in the corner, which offers pasta, handmade cobbler bread, and cafe latte made with finely-textured foamed milk.
 Cake sets are also popular.